The Types of Damages Awarded to Personal Injury Plaintiffs

 If there are cognitive injuries, then a neurologist or other specialist may have to testify and present clinical findings demonstrating any specific impairment that affects your ability to work or engage in routine daily activities.
 Once established, your attorney can obtain records from the employer to evidence your wages or salaries and dates missed from work.
 If you are unable to return to the kind of work you were doing or any work at all, a forensic economist can calculate your lost earning capacity and what your future wage loss will be.

 If there is a wrongful death claim, a forensic economist can also calculate what the decedent would have earned over his/her working life along with the value of employment benefits such as health care, retirement, vacation and others.

-This can be easily ascertained by having an adjuster assess the property damage or by looking at the Kelly Blue Book if the vehicle is a total loss to determine the replacement value.
+This can be easily ascertained by having an adjuster assess the property damage or by looking at the Kelley Blue Book if the vehicle is a total loss to determine the replacement value.

 Other Special Damages

 Another type of special damages is that of household services.
 If you had to hire someone to clean the house, shop and deliver groceries, do laundry or cleaning, transport you or do any other type of routine household chore or task, then this may be included as well.